simgrid/simgrid/docs/source/Tutorial_Algorithms.rst

 SimGrid was conceived as a tool to study distributed algorithms.
-Its modern :ref:`S4U interface <S4U_doc>` makes it easy to assess Cloud, P2P, HPC, IoT and similar settings.
+Its modern :ref:`S4U interface <S4U_doc>` makes it easy to assess Cloud, P2P, HPC, IoT, and similar settings.

 A typical SimGrid simulation is composed of several |Actors|_, that execute user-provided functions.
-The actors have to explicitly use the S4U interface to express their computation, communication, disk usage and other |Activities|_, so that they get reflected within the simulator.
+The actors have to explicitly use the S4U interface to express their computation, communication, disk usage, and other |Activities|_ so that they get reflected within the simulator.
 These activities take place on **Resources** (|Hosts|_,
 |Links|_, |Disks|_).
 SimGrid predicts the time taken by each
 activity and orchestrates accordingly the actors waiting for the